aalfiann/aalfiann/README.md

 - **Telemedicine Agregator [B2B SaaS]** - Completed and running but company management fails.
 - **Point of Sales [B2B SaaS]** - On progress development.

-I build, lead and architect this SaaS,
-Just contact me if you want the demo.
+I build, lead and architect this SaaS, just contact me if you want the demo.
 I'm Open to Collaborations, Projects and Partnerships.

 ---